For Bishop DiMarzio’s editorial on issues affecting the faithful, visit Put Out Into the Deep.

 Father DiMarzio moved to Washington in 1985, when he was appointed executive director of Migration and Refugee Services for the U.S. Catholic Conference, and served there for six years.
 A year after arriving in Washington, he was named a Prelate of Honor by Pope John Paul II.

-Upon Monsignor DiMarzio’s return to his home archdiocese in 1991, Archbishop Theodore E. McCarrick appointed him to be the Associate Executive Director of Catholic Community Services and a year later he advanced to Executive Director, a position he held for five years.
+Upon Monsignor DiMarzio’s return to his home archdiocese in 1991, he was appointed to be the Associate Executive Director of Catholic Community Services and a year later he advanced to Executive Director, a position he held for five years.
 A certified social worker with a doctorate in social work research and policy from Rutgers University, he also held the title of Vicar for Human Services.

 In 1996, Pope John Paul II elevated him to the rank of Auxiliary Bishop, and from 1998 until 2001, he chaired the Migration Committee of the U.S. Conference of Catholic Bishops.
 Since then, he has served as Chairman of the Catholic Legal Immigration Network, Inc., and, in 2000, he was appointed a member of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People.